als244/ml_dataflow/README.md

 ### 20% Training Performance Improvement vs. [Nvidia Baseline](https://catalog.ngc.nvidia.com/orgs/nvidia/teams/dgxc-benchmarking/resources/llama3-dgxc-benchmarking)
 - Trains Llama3 8B (BF16) with 8k sequence length at ~10,800 vs ~9,000 Tok/s per H100
 - Requires only 1 H100 and 70GB of host memory to achieve such performance.
-#### Train long-sequences or large-models on single device or at home
+### Train long-sequences or large-models on single device or at home
 - Automatically configures offloading & recomputation based on specified memory capacities, seqlen, and model size.
 Asynchrous dataflow is abundant, but the math remains the same.
+### Ideal Schedule for Extending to Distributed Training
+- Almost all aspects of single-worker algorithm stay the same, except for cyclic sharding of layers across devices.
+### Opportunity for concurrent Training and Inference
+- Now that we have shuffled data to host memory, this leaves room in precious device memory for running memory-bound inference workloads alongside the compute-bound training.

 ### [Go to Full Benchmarking Results](#benchmarked-results)